fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/procedural-fence-generator/index.md

 {{< fakegif "procedural_fence_generator_01_showcase.webm" >}}

-For a long time I was intimidated about learning Houdini for game development, but I was very inspired by a lecture from [David Lindberg](https://www.artstation.com/davidlindberg8) to start small in Houdini and develop increasingly sophisticated things over time.
+For a long time I was intimidated about learning Houdini for game development, but I was inspired by a lecture from [David Lindberg](https://www.artstation.com/davidlindberg8) to start small in Houdini and develop increasingly sophisticated things over time.
 During [Spite Parasite](/projects/spite-parasite) I decided to integrate Houdini into our custom engines pipeline, and with all the accumulated experience from producing smaller Houdini Digital Assets during development I've become a lot more confident with Houdini.

 With this fence generator I wanted to dive deeper into producing Houdini Digital Assets natively for Unreal Engine with many parameters that users can bend to their will.
 During testing I discovered many happy accidents that were polished into features in the end!